locomotivemtl/charcoal-app/README.md

 $config->addFile(__DIR__.'/../config/config.php');
 ```

 > It is recommended to keep a separate _config_ file for all of your different app modules.
-Compartmentalized config sections are easier to maintain and understand.
+> Compartmentalized config sections are easier to maintain and understand.
+>
+> The [boilerplate](https://github.com/locomotivemtl/charcoal-project-boilerplate) provides a good example of a configuration setup.

 ### Base App Configuration